xenharmonic-devs/absolute-cent/README.md

 ## notes

-scientific notation: A4, C0, B2#
+scientific notation: A4, C0, B#2

-notes in scientific notation span from C0 and there are 128 semitones, which matches the MIDI specification
+notes in scientific notation span from C0

+MIDI notes start from **C-1** and there are a total of 128 semitones, where A4 is #69

 frequency for scientific notation is derived from an anchor point: A4 = 440, A4 = 432